Graduate Admissions Audiology and Speech-Language Pathology

 - Résumé/CV

-- Responses to five essay prompts (200 words or less each):
+- Responses to five essay prompts on CSDCAS: (200 words or less each)

 - Both short- and long-term goals are necessary to achieve growth.
-Tell us about one of your long-term goals and explain some of the intermediate steps that you think will be necessary to get there.
+Tell us about a long-term goal that is unrelated to your academic and career plans, and explain some of the intermediate steps that you think will be necessary to get there.

 - All members of our department benefit from the assistance of others from time to time.
 With this in mind, please provide an example of when you gave or received support to work through a problem or challenging time.